judell/community-calendar/README.md

 - Be cautious of naive datetime objects and always ensure proper timezone awareness.
 - When adding new event sources, ensure they properly specify their timezone information.
 - Consider edge cases like events spanning midnight or daylight saving time transitions.
+- Pay special attention to events near timezone boundaries to ensure they appear on the correct date in the target timezone.

-By following this strategy, the system aims to accurately represent events from various sources in a unified, user-specified timezone while maintaining the correct date associations for all events.
+By following this strategy, the system aims to accurately represent events from various sources in a unified, user-specified timezone while ensuring events are displayed on the correct dates as they would occur in the target timezone.